youguanxinqing/psycopg2cffi/README.rst

 Installation was tested on Ubuntu 12.04 and CentOS (RHEL 5.0).
 It should be possible to make it work on Windows, but I did not even test it.

-This module is only tested with python 2.6+ and PyPy 2.0 (and will definityly not work on PyPy 1.9).
+This module is only tested with python 2.6+, python 3.2+ and PyPy 2.0 (and will definityly not work on PyPy 1.9).

 To use this package with Django or SQLAlchemy invoke a compatability